fitexmage/Time-Noter/README.md

 # Time-Noter
-The project is written in Java 1.8.0.
+The project is written in Java 1.8.0 using MVC.
 It is a software helping people take notes for their events.

 # File structure